 When you purchase an indexed universal life insurance policy, you are not investing in the stock market.
 Even though the interest credited in an IUL account is based on a selected index, funds are not directly invested in the stocks that make up each index, therefore, an index does not include dividends that may be paid by the underlying companies.
 In other words, your account will not benefit from dividends.

-- As premiums are paid, a portion of the payment is used for the cost of the life insurance coverage and the balance is directed to an account that earns interest based on the performance of the accounts selected.
+As premiums are paid, a portion of the payment is used for the cost of the life insurance coverage and the balance is directed to an account that earns interest based on the performance of the indexes selected.

-- If the index growth is positive, interest is credited to the policy’s IUL account; the interest for that period is locked in and a new index period begins.
-Interest credited is subject to an index cap.
+If the index growth is positive, interest is credited to the policy’s cash value account; the interest for that period is locked in and a new index period begins.
+Interest credited is might be subject to an index cap.
 The cap rate is the maximum amount of interest credit as determined by the movement in the market index and specified in the policy contract.

 How Index Cap rates and Floor Rates work in an IUL